creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-05-09-tutorial-score-based-models.md

 &nbsp;

-A method called **denoising score matching** introduced in (Vincent, 2011) [^5] allow both to bypassthe formulation of the equation (1) and to get around the problem of the bad approximiation in low data density regions.
+A method called **denoising score matching** introduced in (Vincent, 2011) [^5] allow both to bypass the formulation of the equation (1) and to get around the problem of the bad approximiation in low data density regions.

 &nbsp;